ElementalMP4/M/README.md

 - END                                               - Halt execution
 - $[register]                                       - Recalls the value in [register]
 ```
+Values marked with a * can be either a value or a register

 ## Syntax:
 All lines must follow the same basic syntax: